2025 New Jersey Academic Libraries Conference

 P07.
 Call For Nominations: 2025 NJAL Technology Innovation Award

-Janelle Bitter, Raritan Valley Community College
+Janelle Varin, Raritan Valley Community College

 The NJAL Technology Innovation Award honors a librarian or group of librarians for innovative use and application of technology in a New Jersey academic library, including creative use of existing technologies.
 The award may be given either in recognition of a specific project, or for ongoing delivery of innovative technology applications.
 Particular consideration will be given to those that have had a transformative impact on their institution and can be used by other academic institutions.
 Details about selection criteria as well as past award are included on the poster.